Skip to main content

 About the Innovative Mobility Program

-The Innovative Mobility Program is a new initiative that aims to improve historically underserved communities' access to public and active transportation.
+The Innovative Mobility Program is a one-time initiative that aims to improve historically underserved communities' access to public and active transportation.
 Program goals also include reducing the number of trips Oregonians make by car and reducing greenhouse gas emissions.
 The IMP is funded by the Bipartisan Infrastructure Law passed by Congress in November 2021, as well as State of Oregon dollars.
-The program has a total of $20 million for grants, contracts, and administration.
+The program has a total of $15 million for grants and contracts.
+Program funding cannot be used for highways, maintenance or operations.

 Program Objectives